iqtree/iqtree.github.io/doc/Developer-Guide.md

 };
 ~~~

->**NOTICE**: Please follow the commenting style of the code when declaring new components (classes, functions or variables) like the example above.
+>**NOTE**: Please follow the commenting style of the code when declaring new components (classes, functions or variables) like the example above.
 That way, the source code documentation can be generated with tools like [Doxygen](http://doxygen.org/).
 See [Doxygen commenting manual](http://www.stack.nl/~dimitri/doxygen/manual/docblocks.html) for more details.

 Model of substitution
 ---------------------
+<div class="hline"></div>

 ### ModelSubst